 An Open Letter to Everyone Who Has Ever Called Me Too Sensitive.

-HSPs (highly sensitive people), autistics, and other neurodiverse and wonderful brains like those with ADD or ADHD are more susceptible to environmental and emotional toxicity, increasing the likelihood of suffering from allergies, CFS, fibromyalgia, complex PTSD, etc. Few understand why life is so difficult.
+HSPs (highly sensitive people), the gifted, autistics, and other neurodiverse and wonderful brains like those with ADD or ADHD are more susceptible to environmental and emotional toxicity, increasing the likelihood of suffering from allergies, CFS, fibromyalgia, complex PTSD, etc. Few understand why life is so difficult.
 Until we, the people, clean up the planet and open our hearts, life can be less difficult with these perspectives: